Monthly Archives: November 2008

 Remembrance Day – E-mail the Troops!

-On this day of remembrance for those soldiers who gave everything for freedom, and a celebration of those who made it out alive and returned to their loved ones (my father was one of those who came back from WWII) … Continue reading
+On this day of remembrance for those soldiers who gave everything for freedom, and a celebration of those who made it out alive and returned to their loved ones (my father was one of those who came back from WWII) it behooves us to think of those who are serving right now.
+Continue reading

 Filed under Uncategorized